CapHastings/AMLSassignment19_20/README.md

 - B1: Face shape recognition on cartoon_set dataset.
 - B2: Eye color recognition on cartoon_set dataset.

-codes of each task are placed in A1, A2, B1 and B2 folder respectively and corresponding datasets are also stored in Datasets folder.
+codes of each task are placed in A1, A2, B1 and B2 folder respectively, and corresponding datasets are also stored in Datasets folder.

 ## Directory Tree